-The format of the function is:
+The syntax of the function is:

 Where the function arguments are:

-|known_y's||-||An array of known y-values (the dependent variables)|
+|known_y's||-||An array of known y-values (the dependent variables).|

-The known_y's and known_x's arrays must contain the same number of data values.
+|known_x's||-||known_y's array).(This must contain the same number of data values as the|

 Note that the Steyx function will interpret text representations of numbers as numeric values.
 Other text values, that cannot be interpreted as numbers are ignored, along with the corresponding value in the other array of x- or y- values.

-This returns the value 1.201186347 as the calculated standard error.
+This function returns the value 1.201186347.

 If you get an error from the Excel Steyx function this is likely to be one of the following:

-|#N/A||-||Occurs if the array of known_x's is not the same length as the array of known_y's|
+|#N/A||-||Occurs if the array of known_x's is not the same length as the array of known_y's.|

-|#DIV/0!||-||Occurs if the supplied known_x's and known_y's arrays contain fewer than 3 values each|
+|#DIV/0!||-||Occurs if the supplied known_x's and known_y's arrays contain fewer than 3 values.|